-The primary objective of the Group's capital management is to ensure that it maintains healthy capital ratios in order to support its business and maximise shareholder value.
+The primary objective of the Group's capital management is to ensure that it maintains healthy capital ratios in order to support its business and maximise shareholders value.

 The Group manages its capital structure and makes adjustments to it in light of changes in business conditions.
-No changes were made in the objectives, policies or processes during the years ended 31 December 2022 and 31 December 2021.
-Capital comprises issued capital, retained earnings and other reserves attributable to the equity holders of the Parent and is measured at USD 2,300 million as at 31 December 2022 (2021: USD 2,293 million).
+No changes were made in the objectives, policies or processes during the years ended 31 December 2023 and 31 December 2022.
+Capital comprises issued capital, retained earnings and other reserves attributable to the equity holders of the Parent and is measured at USD 2,371 million as at 31 December 2023 (2022: USD 2,300 million).